-- 261. 1.
+- 271. 1.
 Uniform Allowance.
-The City agrees to provide a sum of Nine Hundred Fifty (\$950) dollars in the payroll that includes September 1 as a uniform allowance to represented employees who have been continuously employed in the Sheriff's Department.
-An employee shall be considered "continuously employed" if he/she was on duty status cumulatively for ten (10) of the twelve (12) months immediately preceding September 1 each year of this contract.
-Employees who were on duty status less than ten (10) of the twelve (12) months shall be paid a pro-rata uniform allowance, calculated on a twelve (12) month basis.
-However, to receive this allowance, an employee must be in paid status or on approved leave on September 1.
-If an employee is not on duty status or on approved leave on September 1, the employee will not receive any allowance.
-Any eligible employee hired on or after March 1 will receive fifty percent (50%) of the uniform allowance that year. - 262.
-Personal Protective Equipment.
+The City agrees to provide forty-two dollars and thirty cents (\$42.30) per pay period for the purchase and maintenance of uniforms. - Unit employees at Jails #1, #2, #3, #4, #5, and #6 (at designated posts) and all unit employees at the San Francisco General Hospital assigned to jail wards on the 1st and 3rd watches, may at their option wear class "C" uniforms. - 273.
+2. Personal Protective Equipment.
 The Department will make available for common use reasonable forms of personal protective equipment at each facility.
 Such equipment will be replaced on or before expiration. - 3.
 Bulletproof Vests.
 The City agrees to refurbish, repair or replace bulletproof vests for each represented employee, as appropriate and in accordance with manufacturer's specifications.
-All bulletproof vests provided to employees remain the property of the City and must be returned to the City when an employee is issued a replacement vest. - 4.
-Ammunition.
+All bulletproof vests provided to employees remain the property of the City and must be returned to the City when an employee is issued a replacement vest. - 275.
+4. Ammunition.
 The City will provide an adequate amount of ammunition per month as determined by the Sheriff, for each member of the bargaining unit to practice in order to qualify.